James Fletcher (Australian politician)

+Early life and migration

 Fletcher was born in Dalkeith, East Lothian, Scotland to parents of William Fletcher and Anne Fletcher.
 Migrated to Australia in February 1851, first working in the goldfields and later in the Newcastle area as a coalminer.

+Union organisation and mine management

 He married Isabella Birrell in 1854.
 He was responsible in setting up Australia's Agricultural Co's sick and accident fund.
 In 1860 he was elected chairman of the new Hunter River Miners' Association, which soon became involved in New South Wales's first serious industrial action, when the mine owners tried unsuccessfully to reduce payments to miners by twenty percent.
 The union then attempted to establish a mining cooperative, New South Wales Co-operative Coal Co, under Fletcher's leadership, but it failed.
 He then managed a mine at Minmi, but returned to manage the cooperative—which had been revived—until 1880.
 He also managed the Wickham and Bullock Island Coal Co. and was part-owner of Ferndale Colliery.

+Political career

 He was mayor of Wallsend in 1874 and 1875 and nearby Plattsburg in 1878.
 In 1876-89 he owned the Newcastle Morning Herald and Miners' Advocate.
 In 1884 he ran into financial difficulties and was sued by James Brown to recover loss and his friends helped him raise the £4,000.

 Fletcher was elected as a Protectionist Party member for Newcastle in the New South Wales Legislative Assembly, serving from 1880 until his death in 1891.
 He was appointed Secretary for Mines in February 1886 in the Jennings ministry, but resigned in December.
 He was Secretary for Public Works from January to March 1889 in the second Dibbs ministry.
 In the 1880s and 1890s he was a successful mediator of strikes and was appointed royal commissioner on strikes in 1890.